About Us

 In 2021, Salt Lake City's Downtown Alliance honored us with its Achievement Award in the Arts for more than 30 years of amplifying diverse voices.

-In 2022, we enacted our three-year plan to ensure our commitment to accessibility is on the same level as our commitments
+In 2022, we enacted our three-year accessibility plan to include:

 - monthly website audits via AccessiBe to ensure compliance with the Americans with Disabilities Act (ADA) and Web Content Accessibility Guidelines (WCAG).